A large deviation principle for Wigner matrices without Gaussian tails: Uniform asymptotic freeness

-Theorem \ref{th:pastur} is a small generalization of Pastur and Shcherbina \cite[Theorem 18.3.1]{MR2808038}.
-We postpone its proof to the next subsection.
-We first check that it implies Theorem \ref{th:UAF}.
-This is done by a standard contraction argument.
-For $z \in \dC_+$, we define the $\dC_+ \to \dC_+$ map,
+where $ \overline g (z) = \dE g_{\mu_{Y / \sqrt n + M}} (z)$. \end{theorem} Theorem~\ref{th:pastur} is a small generalization of Pastur and Shcherbina \cite{MR2808038}, Theorem~18.3.1: the main difference here is that we do not assume that the real and imaginary parts of $Y_{ij}$ are independent.
+We also allow the mean of the entries to be nonzero.
+Note that the rate $1/\sqrt n $ in Theorem~\ref{th:pastur} is not necessarily optimal with stronger assumptions; see, for example, \cite{MR2835253}, equation (3.8).
+We postpone the proof of Theorem~\ref{th:pastur} to the next subsection.
+We first check that it implies Theorem~\ref{th:UAF}.
+This is done by a simple contraction argument.
+For $z \in\dC_+$, we define the $\dC_+ \to\dC _+$ map,

-It is Lipschitz with constant $1/ \Im (z) ^2$.
-In particular, if $\Im (z) \geq 2$, $\phi_z$ is a contraction with Lipschitz constant $1/ 4$.
-Now, it is well known that if $\mu = \mu_M \boxplus \mu_{sc}$, we have for all $z \in \dC_+$ the subordination formula,
+It is Lipschitz with constant $1/ \Im(z) ^2$.
+In particular, if $\Im (z) \geq2$, $\phi_z$ is a contraction with Lipschitz constant $1/ 4$.
+Now, it is well known that if $\mu= \mu_M \boxplus\mu_{\mathrm{sc}}$, we have for all $z \in\dC_+$ the subordination formula,

 see Biane \cite{MR1488333}.
-In particular, if for some probability measure $\nu \in \cP( \dR)$ and $\veps \geq 0$,
+In particular, if for some probability measure $\nu\in\cP( \dR)$ and $\veps\geq0$,

 then